Lower Eyre Peninsula 28-day Rainfall Forecast

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 December to 6 December, 19 December to 23 December, and 28 December to 1 January.
-Rain events originating in the tropics and moving south are possible about 30 November to 4 December, 4 December to 8 December, and 21 December to 25 December.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 10 March to 14 March, 19 March to 23 March, and 26 March to 30 March.
+Rain events originating in the tropics and moving south are possible about 2 March to 6 March.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.